zacharydonsky/gatsby-starter-netlify-cms/src/pages/index.md

       link: /donate
       id: donate-button
       text: >
-        Giving a donation is great way to support this initiative, and to make a big difference.
+        Giving a donation is a great way to support this initiative, and to make a big difference.
     - image: /img/volunteer-logo.png
       link: /volunteer
       id: volunteer-button